Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 In late 2004, Hanlon hired Justice and Jim, two people who've never met each other from Atlanta and Tampa, to do mornings at KLQ.
 Not even that show could help KLQ's sloppy ratings.
 So, Hanlon decided to move KLQ from its longtime home at 94.5 to 107.3 while the 94.5 slot became another low-rated disaster, country station WTNR/Thunder 94.5.
 The victim was oldies WODJ/107.3, but Grand Rapidians regained an oldies station later that week, Regent's WFGR 98.7.
 So far, ratings did not improve.

 Then, in the summer of 2005, while Hanlon was on vacation, Justice and Jim decided to do one of the sickest stunts in Grand Rapids radio history.
 With a rash of child drownings, the two told their audience that they were going to drown a puppy in an undisclosed lake the day after.
-There were a flood of calls coming into 911, and the day after, J&J told their listeners that it was all only a scam.
+There were a flood of calls to 911, and the day after, J&J told their listeners that it was all only a scam.
 Instead of canning or suspending J&J, Hanlon praised the duo for giving the station free publicity.

-ANOTHER SHOW DOWN, ANOTHER'S BORN
+ANOTHER SHOW DOWN, ANOTHER'S BORN, AND THE REBIRTH OF MICHAEL GREY

 In July 2006, Jim was fired from the KLQ morning show, leaving only Justice at the helm, however, he was only there for one week as KLQ and a bunch of other Citadel stations started carrying Opie and Anthony's morning show.
-Justice is now working in another capacity at Citadel while Jim's on the beach.

 Opie and Anthony are the Stern clones whose careers were cut short at CBS when they had a middle-aged couple have sex in a Catholic Church in 2003.
 They ended up at XM where the two's radio show had very little listeners.
 One reason why they ended up back at CBS Radio in the first place was due to many reasons, such as the loss of revenue caused by Stern's departure to Sirius and better cross-promotion for their XM show.
 Citadel inked an agreement to bring O&A to several of their stations, KLQ included.